JHeirons/skycademy-guide/9-launch.md

 Here's our walkthrough for anyone wishing to prepare for their launch.
 More detailed guides for certain procedures can be found in our other guides and are linked to within the text.
 You can also find a series of excellent articles on the UKHAS wiki.

-This article assumes you have already successfully assembled and tested your payload and tracking devices with your students.
+Please Note: This article assumes you have already successfully assembled and tested your payload and tracking devices with your students.
 Visit our early guides if you need help with assembly.

 ONE MONTH BEFORE

-1. Order Balloon(s)
+1. Order balloons.
 2. Get Civil Aviation Authority (CAA) permission to launch, including NOTAM - "a notice filed with an aviation authority to alert aircraft pilots of potential hazards along a flight route or at a location that could affect the safety of the flight."
 3. Confirm transport arrangements.
 4. Confirm extra staffing needs.